OpenXiangShan/NEMU/README.md

 ```

-### Produce and run checkpoints
+### Run in standalone to produce checkpoints

 Because most of the enterprise users and researchers are more interested in running larger workloads,
 like SPECCPU, on XS-GEM5 or Xiangshan processor.
-To reduce the simulation time of detailed simulation, NEMU also serves as a checkpoint producer.
+To reduce the simulation time of detailed simulation, NEMU serves as a checkpoint producer.
 The flow for producing and running checkpoints is as follows.
 The detailed instructions for each step is described in Section [Howto](#howto).